DaVoidd/XenTorch/index.md

 Mind the paranthesis syntax for the functions.
 Layers have them, activation and cost functions do not.

-### XenTorch.nn.Linear(input_dim, output_dim, bias)
+### XenTorch.nn.Linear(input_dim, output_dim, bias:false)
 Creates a linear layer of dimensions `input_dim * output_dim`.
 If `bias`is set to true, all biases will be initialized to 0.
 Or if preferred, a number can be assigned as the inital biases. `bias = false` means the layer will not be assigned biases.

 ### XenTorch.nn.Wise(function)
 Makes functions that require a single input compatible with the network.
+You may use this with custom activation functions.
+However, if the function is dependent on the other nodes in the layer, like Softmax, then you would need to code it to be compatible with layer inputs.

 ### XenTorch.nn.Intellect(function)
-Makes functions that require 2 inputs compatible with the network.
+Makes functions that require 2 inputs and return 1 output compatible with the network.
+Used for Cost functions where the first input is the prediction and the second is the correct label

 ### XenTorch.nn.ReLU(x), XenTorch.nn.Prime.ReLU(x)
 Rectified Linear Unit activation function and its derivative.